Nurse Matilda: Film adaptations

-The books were later adapted for the films Nanny McPhee (2005) and Nanny McPhee and the Big Bang (2010).
+The books were later adapted for the films Nanny McPhee (2005) and Nanny McPhee and the Big Bang (2010, also known as Nanny McPhee Returns in the United States).
 In the first motion picture there are only seven children, and Nurse Matilda is renamed Nanny McPhee – her first name is not mentioned.

 The most significant departure from the books, however, is the absence of Mrs. Brown.
 In Brand's stories, Mrs. Brown is alive and well, whereas in the first film she is dead, having fallen ill after the birth of the youngest child, Agatha.
 Mr. Brown is being forced to marry the foul Selma Quickly, a garishly clothed, thrice-widowed gold-digger, whose character did not appear in the books.

 The sequel Nanny McPhee and the Big Bang (2010) is loosely based on the trilogy of Nurse Matilda books.
 The film does not closely follow the plot of the trilogy, but several individual scenes are derived from the three books.
 Emma Thompson started to write the script, based on Brand's books, in the spring of 2007.

 Although a third film was originally planned, as Emma Thompson stated previously in an interview on Friday Night with Jonathan Ross, the box office returns from the second film were determined to be too low to proceed with the third film.

+Stage musical

+It was announced on April 12, 2018, that Emma Thompson would direct a stage musical based on her film Nanny McPhee, with it previously set to open in the West End in 2023.